zhenglong1603/tp/docs/DeveloperGuide.md

 **Use case: Deleting a Medicine Usage Record**

 **MSS**
-1. User requests to delete a medical usage by NRIC.
+1. User requests to delete a medicine usage by NRIC.
-2. Klinix confirms successful deletion of medical usage.<br>
+2. Klinix confirms successful deletion of medicine usage.<br>
    Use case ends.

 **Extensions**